CalebLovell/react-query-infinite-flatlist-example/README.md

 3. Run `yarn start` and open Expo Go
 4. The project should show up there and you can click to open it!

-## Also...
+## Or...
-Or if you want to see a pure JS version or test out the actual app, it's hosted [here](https://snack.expo.io/@caleblovell/phone-contacts-editor) as a Snack!
-You can view in on their platform, or download the Expo Go app to open it easily on your phone (without doing the above steps...)
+If you want to see a pure [JS version](https://github.com/CalebLovell/phone-contacts-editor) or test out the actual app, it's hosted [here](https://snack.expo.io/@caleblovell/phone-contacts-editor) as a Snack!
+You can view it on their platform, or download the Expo Go app to open it easily on your phone (without doing the above steps...)
+Note: it only works on iOS / Android - It won't work on the web (no Contacts to access).